CartoDB/carto.js/doc/API.md

 ## CartoDB.js - API reference

-CartoDB offers a simple unified JavaScript library called CartoDB.js that let you interact with the CartoDB service.
-This library allows you to connect to your stored visualizations, create new visualizations, add custom interaction, or access and query your raw data from a web browser; meaning, your applications just got a whole lot more powerful with a lot less code.
+CartoDB offers a simple and unified JavaScript library called CartoDB.js that lets you interact with the CartoDB service.
+The library allows you display your stored visualizations, create new visualizations, add custom interaction, and query your raw data from a web browser.
+Using CartoDB.js, your applications get a whole lot more powerful with a lot less code.

-When you add CartoDB.js to your websites you get some great new tools to make maps or power your content with data.
+When you add CartoDB.js to your websites you get some great tools to make maps or drive content with data.
 Let’s take a look.

 ### Getting started

-The simplest way to use a visualization created in CartoDB on an external site is at follows...
+If you need more than embedded maps, the simplest way to take a visualization created in the CartoDB UI and display it on external site is at follows...

 <div class="margin20"></div>
 <div class="code_title">Create a simple visualization</div>